 Differences in their opinions, their way of expression, lifestyle and also finance handling are very obvious to exist.
 Not only this but also the families find it very difficult to adopt the new person and adapt to the new person’s cultural behavior.

 The different rituals, festivals, customs, upbringing and most importantly the language difference, adds up to the constraints in the love marriages.

 As it is said, “In India, the marriage is not only between the two-persons, its a marriage between two families”, it is certainly a complex scenario to deal with, when the marriage is between a set of two totally dissimilar groups.

 These are some of the challenges that the parents worry about, right from the moment they start thinking about letting their daughter or son getting married in a different caste or religion.

-How could you convince your parents for love marriage in a different caste, without hurting them?
+How can I convince my parents for love marriage in different caste?